 He is best classified as a telecom finance and commercial executive at a Brazil-based MVNO.
 Carvalho's relevance comes from Oktor's practical role in M2M, SMS, VoIP, tracking, and enterprise connectivity services, not from direct control of nationwide mobile infrastructure.

-- Profile: Adriano Carvalho
+- Signal: Adriano Carvalho

 - Oktor operates in Brazil’s telecom services market around M2M connectivity, vehicle tracking, corporate SMS, VoIP, STFC, and SCM services; a CFO-level attendee in this environment is relevant to supplier relationships, mobile-network partnerships, and commercial scaling.